Is technology making life better or worse? Whose lives is it making it better, and whose lives is it making worse?

 A report on Chattanooga’s wildly successful experiment with municipal broadband, and the possibilities for a socialized internet.

-"Magic Bullets" by Patrick Blanchfield
+"Magic Bullets" by Patrick Blanchfield (full piece)

 A reflection on futuristic guns, and the fantasies they inspire among gun rights activists and gun control advocates alike.